Kirito130/FDU-Career-Exploration/DOCUMENTATION.md

-# O*NET Careers App - Complete Documentation
+# FDU Careers Exploration - Complete Documentation

 A production-ready CLI-based career guidance application that helps students discover career paths based on their NACE competencies and course majors using a pre-populated O*NET occupational database.